telerik/fiddler-jam-docs/extension/submitting-a-log.md

 4. Click on **Copy URL** to store the unique URL to your machine's clipboard.
 Use this link to share the recorded logs with other Fiddler Jam portal users.

 >tip Logs submitted to the Fiddler Jam portal are **not** publicly available.
 Only FIddler Jam [portal users]({%slug fj-users%}#portal-users) with [the proper access rights]({%slug fj-link-options%}) will are able to open a submitted log.

-## Save as File

-Alternatively, instead of submitting the log to the Fiddler Jam portal, you could generate and transmit a HAR file.

-1. Click on **Save as File** to download the log as an archive ([HAR format](https://en.wikipedia.org/wiki/HAR_(file_format))).
-2. The HAR archive will be named **fiddler_jam_XXX_jam.getfiddler.com** where XXX is a GUID of the recorded log.
-3. Examine the recorded log locally (e.g., via [FIddler Everywhere](https://www.telerik.com/download/fiddler-everywhere)) or share it by sending the archive to collaborators.

->important HAR is a known format and can be recognized and loaded in multiple network tools.
-However, It will lack some of the extras provided by Fiddler Jam.
-A HAR file won't contain the Fiddler Jam screenshots and won't include the developer console logs.